rajivwick/Project-4-Machine-Learning/README.md

 The implementation of the dashboard was constructed purely for demonstration purposes and much more front end development needs to be undertaken for the final product.

+## Requirements

+pandas
+sqlalchemy
+matplotlib
+datetime
+seaborn
+pytrends
+sklearn
+tensorflow
+flask

 ## Data Exploration and Transformation

-Please refer to the Juypter notebook files located in the folder marked Resources for a step by step walk through of all exploration and transformation information.
+Please refer to the Juypter notebook files located in the folder marked Documents for a step by step walk through of all exploration and transformation information.

+## Findings from app execution

+Running the analysis on a set of the top 10 selling items we are able to create some informative forecast projections - As this data doesn't take into account real world inputs for its predictions, unknown unknowns may still occur distrusting any predicted results, however if we use the results as a baseline for pattern recognition what we are able to do is understand what trends may be noticeable during the period of time the machine learning model predictions for.
+For example, analyzing the revenue data we can notice that there is a clear up trend predicted over the course of 01-2023 to 03-2023 and then a steep decline from 03-2023 to 04-2023.
+What we can take away from this is that as a business owner we may want to look into ideas for building stronger customer numbers over Feb and March with a possible promotional campaign leading in from March through to May in efforts to curb the predicted results.